panCtrlV/bigDataStat-book/virtual_machine_cluster.md

 ### 1.2.
 Creating a Virtual Machine

-At the time of writing this book, the long term supper (LTS)[^explain_LTS] version of Ubuntu server is 14.04.4[^download_link].
-Though the latest version is 15.10 is available, we choose to use a more stable version.
-We choose the server distribution instead of the desktop distribution is because we want to keep the system light-weight.
-Since the memory and disk storage is limited on a personal computer, we want to keep the operating system as minimal as possible.

-[^explain_LTS]: More details about LTS can be found at [https://wiki.ubuntu.com/LTS](https://wiki.ubuntu.com/LTS).
-[^download_link]: Ubuntu 14.04.4 ISO can be downloaded from the server page [http://www.ubuntu.com/download/server](http://www.ubuntu.com/download/server)

 After Ubuntu 14.04.4 ISO being downloaded, we can use it to create our first VM.
 The detaled steps are listed as follows.

 **Step 1** Click **New** in the tool bar of Virtual Box Manager GUI.
 In the pop-up window, give a name to the VM you are creating.
 Since this is our first node which will be used as a front-end of our future cluster, we name it "fe1".
 Then choose the type of the **Type** as "Linux" and "Version" as "Ubuntu (64-bit)".
 This is shown in the following figure.